-Critical Care may have many different names, but all critical care units exist for one reason ... to provide highly specialized, intensive care and treatment to people who are very seriously ill, critically ill, or injured.
-These specialty units, such as CCU or ICU, provide close monitoring of patients whose conditions are unstable and unpredictable.
+Critical Care may have many different names, but all critical care units exist for one reason, to provide highly specialized, intensive care and treatment to people who are very seriously ill, critically ill, or injured.
+This specialty unit provides close monitoring of patients whose conditions are unstable and unpredictable.

 The Critical Care Unit is a medical/surgical unit for patients requiring specialized neurological, pulmonary, renal, cardiovascular, or post-operative monitoring.
-The Intensive Care Unit is for heart patients requiring specialized cardiac care following cardiac procedures such as angioplasty, or stents.
 Patients requiring close overnight observation are also admitted to this unit.

 The Critical Care Team